eBook- Part 2

-- In some instances, you may not be able to cut back anymore so in addition to cutting back, earning extra income can help you to bridge the gap in your income.
+Bring in More Money – In some instances, you may not be able to cut back anymore so in addition to cutting back, earning extra income can help you to bridge the gap in your income.
 Sites like Flexjobs and Moonlighting let you earn extra or full time income from home.
 I particularly like Flexjobs (more detail in my Flexjobs review) and have used their services in the past when I was looking for a IT Consulting job where I could work from home.
 The service is exactly as described as they are able to aggregate legitimate work from home professional positions in one place.
 You can even set up alerts to be notified when positions you are interested in become available.

 Cut the Cable – Years ago I decided to get rid of cable and was able to stream content through my Roku device.
 I still love my Roku as an alternative to cable and highly recommend it to anyone who is interested in saving money.
 I wrote a detailed guide on how to get rid of cable and use a Roku device.
-In addition to my Roku device (where I stream Netflix & Amazon Prime) I also purchased a $6 antenna from Amazon to watch local channels live.
+In addition to my Roku device (where I stream Netflix & Amazon Prime) I also purchased a $6 antenna to watch local channels live.
 It’s a great set up and has saved me over $1,200 a year!

-- Looking for a night out but don’t want to spend a lot of money?
+Find Inexpensive Fun – Looking for a night out but don’t want to spend a lot of money?
 Yelp Deals, Living Social & Groupon all offer inexpensive ways to go out and have fun without spending a lot of money.